sharad28/End-to-End-on-Bank-Note-Authentication-using-ML-FLASK-FLASGGER/README.md

 # End-to-End-on-Bank-Note-Authentication-using-ML-FLASK-FLASGGER
-Abstract:
+Abstract:/n
 Data were extracted from images that were taken for the evaluation of an authentication procedure for banknotes.
 Click here to get the dataset https://archive.ics.uci.edu/ml/machine-learning-databases/00267/

-Attribute Information
+Attribute Information/n
-variance of Wavelet Transformed image (continuous) skewness of Wavelet Transformed image (continuous) curtosis of Wavelet Transformed image (continuous) entropy of image (continuous)
+variance of Wavelet Transformed image (continuous)/n skewness of Wavelet Transformed image (continuous) curtosis of Wavelet Transformed image (continuous) entropy of image (continuous)